 Winter 17 Author: "Follow the Money: Student Journalists Track Earthquake Aid," Sextant, page 24.

 Fall 15-May 17 Full-time Lecturer: Salem State University.
-"Introduction to Communications," teaching Introduction to Communications and three multimedia journalism courses, including two whose students publish in Salem State Reports.
+Taught "Introduction to Communications" and three multimedia journalism courses, including two whose students published in Salem State Reports.
+Served on department's curriculum reform committee.

 Jan.
 16 Author: "Resisting the Gold Rush in Haiti" in Peace Review Vol. 28, #1.
 (Available on demand.)